saurabhpal007/artha/README.md

 ### Challenges we ran into
 A core feature of our application is one-click dApp enablement, this was a difficult task as we had to deploy both the smart contract and frontend application as the user clicks on the button.
 We had to create factory pattern-based smart contracts, and maintain permission scopes and dynamic routes and pages as and when the NFTs were minted and dApps were added to these NFTs.

+### How to Use
+1. Sign In with you Metamask Wallet.
+2. Mint your unique Brand NFT by filling a simple form.
+3. Add dApp plugins to your unique NFT.

-Technologies we used
+### Technologies we used

+-- Solidity
-React
+-- React
-Polygon
+-- Polygon
-IPFS/Filecoin
+-- IPFS/Filecoin
-Web3.Storage
+-- Web3.Storage